hvrt-vcs/hvrt/NOTES.md

   affect it's source FID.
-If the file at the same path is recreated in the next commit, it receives a new FID (which should be unique since it is derived from a unique commit hash, even if the path that is added to the hash is the same as before).
+If the file at the same path is recreated in the next commit, it receives a new FID (which should be unique since it is derived from a unique commit hash, even if the path that is added to the hash is the same as before), and it's source FID should either be null (if it is created ex nihilo) or the FID of whatever it was copied from; it should NOT have the source FID of the file at the same path that was previously deleted.
-    - in a way, there is no real difference between a rename and a copy: if a file is copied AND renamed in the same commit, the system sees them equally.
+    - With all this in mind, there is no real difference between a rename and a copy: if a file is copied AND renamed in the same commit, the system sees them equally.
       The system sees them both as derived copies.
+So a rename is really just a single copy combined with a delete in the same commit.
+    - All of this makes it trivially fast and easy to ask about the full history of a file, even across renames/copies.
+In essence, blame/annotate works perfectly even across copies/renames.